In this Article

 - Dosing considerations for Iron.

-High doses of iron are UNSAFE, especially for children.
+High doses of iron are LIKELY UNSAFE, especially for children.
+Iron is the most common cause of poisoning deaths in children.
+Doses as low as 60 mg/kg can be fatal.
 Iron poisoning can cause many serious problems including stomach and intestinal distress, liver failure, dangerously low blood pressure, and death.
 If you suspect an adult or child has taken more than the recommended amount of iron, call your healthcare professional or the nearest poison control center immediately.

 There is some concern that high intake of iron might increase the chance of developing heart disease.
 Some studies show that people with high intake of iron, especially from food sources such as red meat, are more likely to have heart disease.
-People with type 2 diabetes might have a greater risk.
+This may be especially true for people with type 2 diabetes.
 But this is controversial.
 Other studies do not show that iron increases the chance of heart disease.
 It is too soon to tell for sure if iron increases the chance of heart disease.

 Report Problems to the Food and Drug Administration